 This screenshot shows a sample XenServer group in PRTG.
 There are two devices for XenServer hosts (Xen 1 and Xen 2), each with a Citrix XenServer Host sensor and several Citrix XenServer Virtual Machine sensors for the particular VMs on this host.
 Furthermore, the Windows operating system is represented as a dedicated device ("virtualcontrol") that is monitored with several WMI sensors regarding CPU, disk, memory, and network usage.

 The sensor types described in this section monitor virtual machine specific counters to ensure that all your VMs have enough resources available.
 If a VM is overloaded, PRTG can notify you immediately and you can proactively take care of issues before a particular VM has an outage or other failures.
 Additionally, we have shown an idea for a structured virtual monitoring with several recommendations.

 You can find all available sensors for virtual servers and the according virtual machines in section List of Available Sensor Types—Virtual Servers Sensors.

-For best performance when monitoring virtual environments, we strongly recommend that you use a computer with Windows Server 2012 R2 to run the PRTG probe with the according sensors.
-So for example, you can run up to 300 VMware sensors in a 60 seconds scanning interval on Windows 2012 R2, while you can only use 30 VMware sensors with the same interval on Windows 2008 R2.
+For best performance when monitoring virtual environments, we strongly recommend that you use a computer with Windows Server 2012 R2 or later to run the PRTG probe with the according sensors.
+So for example, you can run up to 300 VMware sensors in a 60-second scanning interval on Windows 2012 R2 or later, while you can only use 30 VMware sensors with the same interval on Windows 2008 R2.

 Knowledge Base: I run PRTG on VMware.
 How can I obtain best performance?